Register Forgot login?

 • Adding song lyrics or song lengths one by one.
 Just don't even think about it.
 We'll know.

-• Adding bootleg albums.
-Mistakes can happen, but the policy against bootlegs is very clear (the ONLY exception is the all-too-infamous Dawn of the Black Hearts for its historical significance), and repeated offenders will suffer the "Fred Durst" syndrome.
-NO BOOTLEGS PEOPLE!
+• Adding bootleg albums (as parent entries).
+Mistakes can happen, but the policy against bootlegs is very clear (the ONLY exception is the all-too-infamous Dawn of the Black Hearts for its historical significance), and repeated offenders will be banned.
+On the other hand, it is allowed to add bootleg re-issues (see the section about adding re-issues and other versions on the help page) of legitimate albums already on the site as a warning to our visitors.

-• Adding "varied" to an empty "lyrical themes" field.
+• Adding "varied" to an empty "themes" field.
 Variants of this include writing "Satan", "death", "evil, darkness" for random black or death metal bands.
 Also, removing existing "Varied" entry.
-Unless it's clearly erroneous to a specific band, there is no point to seek out every band with "Varied" as lyrical themes to remove it.
+Unless it's clearly erroneous to a specific band, there is no point to seek out every band with "Varied" as themes to remove it.

 • Constantly changing a band picture even though the one before that was perfectly suitable (if not more so).